-The NYC Health Department examined heat-stress deaths occurring during the warm season months of May through September from 2014-2023.
+The NYC Health Department examined heat-stress deaths occurring during the warm season months of May through September from 2013-2022.
 We reviewed death certificates and medical examiner investigation reports in cases where heat was recognized as a cause of death.
 A more detailed description of methods and data sources can be found in the Appendix Methods and Supplemental Data.

-Among NYC residents, there were 49 heat-stress deaths over the 10-year period, which included one year (2014) with no extreme heat events (Figure 1).
-There was an average of 5 deaths per year.
-Most deaths occurred in July Figure 1: Heat-stress deaths and maximum heat index by year, NYC
+Among NYC residents, there were 69 heat-stress deaths over the 10-year period.
+There was an average of 7 deaths per year, with the largest yearly numbers of deaths occurring earlier in the period as a result of a severe heat wave in 2013.
+Most deaths occurred in July (72%), followed August (12%), June Figure 1: Heat-stress deaths and maximum heat index by year, NYC residents (2013-2022).

-(61%), followed by August (16%), June (8%), September (8%), and May (6%).
-As of January 2025, there were 3 heatstress deaths in 2024, though that number is provisional and subject to change because mortality records are not yet finalized.
+(7%), September (4%), and May (4%).
+As of January 2024, there were 5 heatstress deaths in 2023, though that number is provisional and subject to change because mortality records are not yet finalized.

-Notes: The number of heat-stress deaths for 2023 is provisional.
+Notes: The number of heat-stress deaths for 2022 is provisional.
 If additional deaths are certified as caused by heat stress, the number will be updated in future reports.
 Weather data are from the National Weather Service LaGuardia airport station.
 Heat index is a measure of air temperature and humidity.